cxb3rf1lth/Recursive_Hydra_Prompt_Engineering/README.md

-de LLM Red Team Arsenal & Prompt Mutation Suite**
+LLM Red Team Arsenal & Prompt Mutation Suite**
 _For authorized security research, red teaming, and advanced bug bounty audit use only._

 ---